subfuzion/envtpl/README.md

 motivated to provide something similar without adding a Python dependency to Docker base images.

-A search for similar Go-based tools shows the following:
+A search for similar Go-based tools turns up the following:

  * [mattrobenolt/envtpl]
  * [arschles/envtpl]